JeffersonLab/SRO-RTDP/src/utilities/java/ersapActors/GIT_USAGE.md

 2. Commit your changes frequently with descriptive commit messages.
 3. Push your changes to the remote repository regularly to back up your work.
 4. Create feature branches for new features or bug fixes.
 5. Use meaningful commit messages that describe what changes were made and why.
+6. Be aware of your working directory when running Git commands.
+7. When making changes that affect multiple parts of the project, run Git commands from the project root (`/workspace`).